 Phi Beta Kappa

-Languages spoken: French, Farsi, Spanish; some Italian, Arabic and Georgian Books by Tara Bahrampour:
+Foreign languages spoken: French, Farsi, Spanish; some Italian, Arabic and Georgian Books by Tara Bahrampour:

 More people across the country are hiring professional cuddlers for nonsexual touching sessions.
 “Most clients are under some level of duress: anxiety, stress, loss or need,” says the co-founder of one company.